-- · our board of directors has no specific minimum qualifications for director nominees; - · each nominee should possess the necessary business background, skills and expertise at the policy-making level and a willingness to devote the required time to the duties and responsibilities of membership on the board of directors; and - the board of directors believes that experience as our director is a valuable asset and that directors who have served on the board for an extended period of time are able to provide important insight into our operations and future.
+- our board of directors has no specific minimum qualifications for director nominees; - each nominee should possess the necessary business background, skills and expertise at the policy-making level and a willingness to devote the required time to the duties and responsibilities of membership on the board of directors; and - the board of directors believes that experience as our director is a valuable asset and that directors who have served on the board for an extended period of time are able to provide important insight into our operations and future.

 In identifying, evaluating and determining our director nominees, the board of directors follows such corporate governance guidelines.
 The board also considers the nominee's ability to satisfy the need, if any, for required expertise on the board of directors or one of its committees.
-While we do not have any policy regarding the diversity of our nominees, the board believes our director nominees possess a diverse range of senior management experience that aids the board in fulfilling its responsibilities.
+While we do not have any policy regarding the diversity of our nominees, the board does consider the diversity in the background, skills and expertise at the policy making level of our director nominees, and as a result our board believes our director nominees do possess a diverse range of senior management experience that aids the board in fulfilling its responsibilities.
 The board of directors believes its procedures for identifying and evaluating director nominees are appropriate for a controlled company under the NYSE listing standards.

-Leadership Structure of the Board of Directors and Non-Management and Independent Director Meetings.
+Leadership Structure of the Board of Directors and Independent Director Meetings.
 As discussed before, Harold C. Simmons serves as our chairman of the board and chief executive officer.
 Pursuant to our amended and restated corporate governance guidelines, our independent directors are entitled to meet on a regular basis throughout the year, and will meet at least once annually, without the participation of our other directors who are not independent.
 While we do not have a lead independent director, the chairman of our audit committee presides at all of the meetings of our independent directors.
-The board of directors believes its leadership structure is appropriate for a controlled company under the NYSE listing standards.
-In 2009, we complied with the NYSE requirements for meetings of our non-management and independent directors.
+Because we are a holding company and do not have any material operations other than through our investments in CompX and Kronos Worldwide, the board of directors believes our leadership structure is appropriate.
+The board recognizes that while there is no single organizational structure that is ideal in all circumstances, the board believes that having one individual serve as our chairman of the board and as our chief executive officer provides an appropriate breadth of experience and perspective that effectively facilitates the formulation of our long-term strategic direction and business plans.
+In addition, the board of directors believes that since Harold C. Simmons personally and indirectly through related entities holds a majority of our outstanding stock, his service as our chairman of the board and chief executive officer is beneficial in providing strategic leadership for us since there is a commonality of interest that is closely aligned in building long-term shareholder value for all of our shareholders.
+In 2010, we complied with the NYSE requirements for meetings of our independent directors.